 By night, Farrokh likes to go to gigs.
 He tells his parents that he’s going out and they’re not very happy with that because they’re a bit conservative.
 He goes anyways because he’s Freddie Mercury (well, will be) and he can do what he wants.
 Rock and roll!
 The band he sees playing are the precursor to Queen, Smile, with Brian May on guitar and Roger Taylor on drums.

 Freddie is captivated and wants to chat with the band.
-He asks the woman who would be his long time friend (and even wife), Mary Austin, where the band are.
+He asks the woman who would be his long time friend (and at one point, girlfriend), Mary Austin, where the band are.
 He compliments her coat and she says thanks, it’s from Biba.
 He’ll later go to Biba to see Mary and buy some androgynous looking clothes there.

 Freddie goes out back and sees Brian and Roger.
 They tell him that their lead singer, Tim Staffell just left for another band called Humpy Bong so they need a lead singer.
 Freddie offers and tells them that he can sing.
 Brian and Roger (a dental school student) don’t take him seriously because of his teeth, but Freddie in the end wows them and he’s now Smile’s lead singer.
 John Deacon then joins the band.

 The band start playing lots of gigs and suddenly their van breaks down.
 They sell the van and use the money to pay for studio time to make an album.
 They make an album and get some confused looks from staff.
 They get a demo tape out of this session.

 We also learn that Freddie is a perfectionist and wants to make sure everything is perfect.
 They get a call one day at Freddie’s parents’ house, on Freddie’s birthday, and they have a meeting.
 Freddie shows up in really flamboyant clothes and they wow John Reid and he signs them on the spot.
 Reid promises them a lot of things: tours and appearances on Top of the Pops.